 There is no question that will be certain cases in which the optimal treatment plan is not feasible financially or practically.
-This is especially true in Manitoba.
+This is especially true in less afflent communities.
 Nevertheless, if we are to remain true professionals, we must NOT prejudge patients and we must provide patients with all the information necessary for them to make an informed decision.
 This is not only mandated only by ethical standards, it is a legal requirement.

 Still, how many of us merely extract a tooth and do NOT explain alternative strategies for treatment at the time of extraction?
 This may include endodontic treatment (or retreatment); implant replacement and fixed or removable prosthetics?
 Do we explain the long-term consequences of not replacing the missing tooth (ie/ open contacts, eventually drifting, malocclusion etc.)?
-I can only imagine what the final judgment would now be should a US dentist prepare virgin teeth (Int'l maxillary #11 and 13 for example) for a bridge and NOT at least OFFER an implant as an alternative for replacement of a missing lateral incisor (#12), REGARDLESS of whether the patients benefits pay for it or not.
+I can only imagine what the final judgment would now be should a US dentist prepare virgin anterior teeth (Int’l maxillary #11 and 13 for example) for a bridge and NOT at least OFFER an implant as an alternative for replacement of a missing lateral incisor (#12), REGARDLESS of whether the patients benefits pay for it or not.
 Not offering valid alternatives can now actually leave you legally liable.

-The Denturist "situation" is also somewhat troubling.
+The Denturist “situation” is also somewhat troubling.
 The gray line that once separated the Denturist from working directly with the Dentist is rapidly dissipating.
 The public is now saturated with advertisements that tout the implant-supported overdenture as a realistic alternative for patients who are considering whether they should retain those last few strategic abutments.
-Instead, there is a push toward full clearances or removal of "bothersome" teeth in favor of the implant-supported full prosthetics.
-In the patient's mind (especially those patients whose dental IQ or oral hygiene may be less than optimal) this appears to be a "no brainer"; removal of the remaining dentition ensures that they will no longer suffer from the discomfort and bother of caries, while at the same time having a denture that is supported by "lifelike" implants that require minimum care.
+Instead, there is a push toward full clearances, “All on 4” or removal of “bothersome” teeth in favor of the implant-supported full prosthetics.
+In the patient’s mind (especially those patients whose dental IQ or oral hygiene may be less than optimal) this appears to be a “no brainer”; removal of the remaining dentition ensures that they will no longer suffer from the discomfort and bother of caries, while at the same time having a denture that is supported by “lifelike” implants that require minimum care.